vorth/vzome-sharing/_posts/2022-11-21-right-handed-tetras-18-07-14.md

 {% endcomment %}

-Zometool can create a tetrahedral lattice in two different ways.
+Zometool (and thus vZome) can create a tetrahedral lattice in two different ways.
 In the figures below, the two are arbitrarily assigned a handedness;
 the important point is that they are different, mirror images of one another.